frankvu191/front_end_python/README.md

 1. System Requirement
 Python must be installed
 'pip' must be installed
-Chrome browser must be installed allure-report should be installed.
+Chrome browser must be installed
+Allure-Report should be installed.
 Follow this link for instruction https://docs.qameta.io/allure/#_installing_a_commandline

 2. Install Required Libraries